 Eat more turmeric.
 Turmeric is a widely used herb in the alternative treatment of fibromyalgia because it's an excellent antioxidant.
 Antioxidants in food can help enhance your immune system, increase energy, and decrease pain and inflammation.

-In addition, turmeric contains curcumin, which gives the turmeric its yellow color, and its anti-inflammatory properties.
+In addition, turmeric contains curcumin, which gives turmeric its yellow color and anti-inflammatory properties.
 Curcumin aids in alleviating muscle pain and discomfort and aid muscle recovery in physically active people.

 Dried turmeric herb is ground into a spice.
 It can be used widely in recipes, from smoothies and nut milk lattes to rice and vegetable dishes—pair turmeric curcumin with black pepper for increased absorption.

 Massage therapy can have long-lasting effects on pain management.
 The Arthritis Foundation suggests that a regular massage helps soothe the pain and improve anxiety and depression with fibromyalgia.

 If you've ever gotten a massage, you know that it can significantly increase your mood.
 This effect is because massages boost serotonin levels in your body, a chemical that contributes to happiness and well-being.

 You might not know that massage therapy can also lower the body's production of cortisol.
 This stress-inducing hormone also helps the production of a neurotransmitter, Substance P. Substance P has a strong link to pain.

 There are several studies, most notably in 2013 by researchers at the Touch Research Institute and in 2015 by the University of Miami School of Medicine.
 The research showed that moderate touch massage therapy could reduce pain and improve grip, range of motion, and pressure.